Test a guardrail - Amazon Bedrock

 • You enable the guardrail but the contentType is not application/json.

-To see the request body for different models, see Inference parameters for foundation models.
+To see the request body for different models, see Inference request parameters and response fields for foundation models.

 Note